dovahcrow/Mutant/README.md

 **Library Example:**

 This example demonstrates initializing the necessary components and performing basic store/fetch operations.
-It assumes you have a wallet file (`my_wallet.json`) with a private key.
+It assumes you have an ant wallet setup.

 ```rust
 use mutant_lib::{mutant::MutAnt, error::Error};